F-Parkar/CMPG-323-Project-2---37579193-/README.md

 - Have an active Azure subscription for hosting the database.

 # Installation
--Clone the repository.
+- Clone the repository.
--Open the folder and add the controllers,models, project.cs and obj to your visual studios file -Build the solution to restore NuGet packages and compile the project.
+- Open the folder and copy the controllers,models, project.cs and obj to your visual studios file
+- Build the solution to restore NuGet packages and compile the project.

 # Configure
 - Include Azure database connection strings when configuring the database connection information in the appsettings.json file.